Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 -now you can read between the lines in negative space; the eye dot equals, tldr more to come ~

+filename.veda for character
 filename.vbs for VedaBaseSystem
+filename.vi for soundness to use evil against itself like testing pens; click clock crack filename.v or versus

 zero cost abstractions; zero cost in maintenance, but overhead of runtime ∵ macros are abstractions (= (:- (quantum ++Qubit) (measure Qubit)) (:- (quantum Qubit) (and (ground Qubit) (measure Qubit))))